heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 $$\text{lon distance} = 111.34 * |\cos{\delta lat_m}| * \delta lon_d$$
 where lat<sub>d</sub> and lon<sub>d</sub> are the difference in latitude/longitude
 respectively and lat<sub>m</sub> is the latitude of the midpoint.
-The reason we need the cosine of the latitude, is that the longitude distance changes, depending on the latitude.\
+The reason we need the cosine of the latitude for the longitude distance, is that the longitude distance changes depending on the latitude.\
 The above formulas are approximations, but are good enough, to determine if two locations are somewhere close to each other.
 Most importantly, they are a lot faster than calculating the exact distance (which is done using